This blog may contain affiliate links. Read our disclosure policy for more info.

 Money in Peru

 In Peru, the best currency to pay with is soles.
-Although some travel agencies and hotels will take USD’s (mostly in touristic places like Cusco), soles are more widely accepted and as I said, will prevent you from paying a terrible exchange rate.
+Although some travel agencies and hotels will take USD (mostly in tourist places like Cusco), soles are more widely accepted and as I said, will prevent you from paying a terrible exchange rate.

 Card vs. Cash in Peru

-Most hotels will accept card but there is often a 2-5% surcharge.
+Most hotels will accept cards but there is often a 2-5% surcharge.

 Fancier restaurants and tour companies will accept credit or debit.

 If you don’t want to exchange cash, you can always withdraw money from ATMs in Peru.

 There are many reliable ATMs in Peru but the best one is called Banco de la Nacion as it does not charge any fees (though your home bank will almost always charge a fee but it is better than being charged twice!)

 Banco de la Nacion only allows 400 soles to be withdrawn per day.
 There are some occasions when I could withdraw twice by using a different ATM in a different area.